9 Lesson Option Course

 So let's say we do a trade that has a maximum

 return of 12% in 50 days.
 If after 30 days we

 are up 9% it might be best to take the money and

 run.
 Instead of making another 3% in 20 days,

 we can probably find another trade that can generate

 a better return in the same amount of time.

 In our next lesson we are going to learn how

-to make money on a stock whether it goes up, down,
+to trade options on a stock whether it goes up,